-If your program did not create any icons, you can still launch it through the Programs \rightarrow Run Command... menu.
+If your program did not create any icons, you can still launch it by clicking on the icon labeled Run Command.

 Have fun!

 Installing CrossOver

 CrossOver can be installed anywhere on your system (via dragging and dropping).

 The usual place to install CrossOver is in the Applications folder -- this will make it available to all the users on your system.
 Any time CrossOver runs from another folder, it will offer to move itself there.
 To allow CrossOver to do so, simply click Move to Applications Folder when CrossOver prompts you.